carbon-language/carbon-lang/docs/design/interoperability/enums.md

 }
 ```

-Because Carbon automatically groups enums, we would expect to generate
-equivalent C++ code:
+We would expect to generate equivalent C++ code:

 ```cc
 enum class Direction {